Video Game: Company of Heroes aka: Companyof Heroes

 The Commandos can also drop light tanks via glider!
 The Light Tank Mk VII (A17) aka "Tetrarch", to be precise.
 They're nowhere near a match for other tanks, but still quite punchy by themselves, and finding a trigger-happy Tetrarch or two backed up by Paras or Commandos in your back yard is an extremely unpleasant surprise indeed.
 Micromanaged correctly, they can drive around enemy tanks too fast for their turrets to keep up.

-"Join the Army," They Said: Not really an example of the trope itself, but the American Engineer squad does mention the trope name and provides the page quote.
-The Riflemen squads also frequently lament their expectations of the army being totally wrong.
+"Join the Army," They Said: Not really an example of the trope itself, but the American Engineer squad does mention the trope name and provides the former page quote.
+The various basic infantry squads also frequently lament their expectations of the army being totally wrong.

 Volksgrenadier: "If I'd known how much walking I'd have to do, I'd have joined the Navy."

-La Résistance: Partisans are available in one of the campaign missions and also to certain Soviet commanders in multiplayer and Theatre of War.
-They're light infantry with a variety of weapons, typically MG42s, anti-tank rifles or Panzerschrecks.
+La Résistance: In 2, Partisans are available in one of the campaign missions and also to certain Soviet commanders in multiplayer and Theater of War.
+They're light infantry with a variety of weapons, typically stolen MG42s, anti-tank rifles or Panzerschrecks.

 Last Words: Individual infantry squad members can have some when they get killed.